avraham/hass_radarr_sonarr_search_by_voice/README.md

 - Google Home
 - https://www.themoviedb.org API Key

+# Features
+Add movies to radarr by asking Google Home to do it.
+- Mode 0 (best guess).
+Tell it a movie title or partial title and it will add the best guess from upcoming and recent years to radarr.
+- Mode 1 (search).
+Tell it a movie title or partial title and it will offers up to 3 options to choose from.
+- Mode 2.
+Tell it a number to download from previous options given by search.

-# How to use
+# How to setup
-- Set your own values to the configuration variables
+- Set your own values to the configuration variables in hass_radarr_search_by_voice.py
 ```
 HASS_SERVER="" # Home assistant URL eg. localhost:8123 with port
 HASS_API="" # Home assistant api password